 STOCKHOLM & THE ARCHIPELAGO, SWEDEN

 Fly into Stockholm and spend a couple of days exploring this marvelous capital city: the old center of Gamla Stan, Skeppsholmen, the port, Skanset (the Open Air Museum), Djurgarden (park).
-We had a tiny, windowless economy room at the Nordic Sea Hotel, but it was much cheaper than any of the alternatives, it’s right by the train station and a 5-minute walk to Gamla Stan (not to mention the home of the famous Ice Bar, where the whole bar, seats, glasses—everything—is made of ice).
+We had a tiny, windowless economy room at the Hotel C, but it was much cheaper than any of the alternatives, it’s right by the train station and a 5-minute walk to Gamla Stan (not to mention the home of the famous Ice Bar, where the whole bar, seats, glasses—everything—is made of ice).
 From downtown Stockholm, take a ferry out to one of the many islands in the archipelago for the day or for a night or two.
 We stayed on the very small and quiet island of Grinda at the wonderfully cozy Grinda Wärdshus guesthouse and enjoyed exploring the island and reading by the fire.